bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_2_P2WSH_CLTV.md

 ```

 We need to set the transaction-level locktime in our redeem transaction in order to spend a CLTV.
-You can use the same value as in the redeemScript.
+You can use the same value as in the witnessScript.
 > Because CLTV actually uses nLocktime enforcement consensus rules
 > the time is checked indirectly by comparing redeem transaction nLocktime with the CLTV value.
 > nLocktime must be <= present time and >= CLTV timelock